 Khary M. Atif, LCSW, NCPsyA

-Khary Atif is a Nationally Certified Psychoanalyst, a Licensed Clinical Social Worker, and a graduate of the Philadelphia School of Psychoanalysis.
+Khary Atif is a Nationally Certified Psychoanalyst, a Licensed Clinical Social Worker, and a graduate of the Institute for Modern Psychoanalysis of Philadelphia.
 He is a retired Child Welfare Professional who served 37 years with the Philadelphia Department of Human Services (DHS) in the role of Director of Training and Training Delivery.
 He specifically trained social workers in the complexities of trauma informed service delivery within the context of law’s social function, for which he received the 2011 Commissioner Award for Leadership.
 Mr. Atif concluded his DHS career in 2018 as the Senior Advisor to the Department’s Chief Learning Officer.

 Khary Atif In 2005 he authored the “Distended Tear”, a collection of psychoanalytic essays.
 His formal education was obtained at Lincoln University, Temple University, and Bryn Mawr College.
 He obtained the Master of Social Service degree (1997) and the Master of Law and Social Policy degree (1998) at Bryn Mawr’s Graduate School of Social Work and Social Research.